The SHUTTLE Lab @ Michigan

 Undergraduate Research Assistant, Aerospace Engineering

-Currently, I am an undergraduate sophomore student majoring in Aerospace Engineering and minoring in Material Science Engineering.
+Currently, I am an undergraduate junior student majoring in Aerospace Engineering and minoring in Material Science Engineering.
 Project teams have always been a core part of my education, whether that be in high school or college.
 I’ve always wondered if these hands-on learning experiences impact the way I learn in school.
 This exact reason is what led me to the lab.
-Outside of the lab, I am a part of student-led organizations Woman in Aeronautics and Astronautics (WAA), Black Students in Aerospace (BSA), project teams, and play rugby for University of Michigan.
+Outside of the lab, I am a part of student-led organizations Woman in Aeronautics and Astronautics (WAA), Black Students in Aerospace (BSA), Supermileage Racing Team, and play rugby for University of Michigan.

 Aaron Johnson (he/him/his)